 At around $100, the lens has six elements arranged in eight groups, with a Super Spectra Coating and reasonably fast STM stepping AF motor with manual override.
 The Canon EF 50mm f/1.8 STM has a simple layout, with only a AF/MF switch and manual focus ring which is quite narrow, but at only 160g, this lens is also the lightest on the list.

 Image quality is very good considering the price, and with the aperture at f/1.8, background blur looks very nice, even though the edges do suffer from some softness.
-This is obviously a cheaper lens offering, but the reason why it is so popular is because the image quality is far better than the price would normally allow.
+This is obviously a cheaper lens offering, but the reason why it is so popular is that the image quality is far better than the price would normally allow.
 It’s just a shame that other camera makers don’t have an equal entry-level 50mm lens.

 Summary of the Best 50mm Lenses